nus-cs2113-AY2223S1/ip/docs/README.md

 # User Guide

-duke is a task tracker for all the user’s tasks, the application allows the user to see and update all of his tasks divided into three categories - events, to-dos, and deadlines.
+Duke is a task tracker for all the user’s tasks, the application allows the user to see and update all of his tasks divided into three categories - events, to-dos, and deadlines.
 For each task, there is adescriptionn and a mark if the task was done or not.
 Also, for events and deadlines there is a date description.